DSNP Specification

 Glossary

-- Batch Publication - A collection of Announcements
+• Batch Publication - A collection of Announcements bundled together into a single file using the Parquet format

-- Consumer - Someone who reads content from social media
+• Consumer - An application or user who reads content from a DSNP system

-- Hash function - A cryptographic function whose output is effectively unique for any given input without any information from the input being accessible in the output
+• Hash - A string of bytes generated from a hash function, a cryptographic function whose output is effectively unique for any given input without any information from the input being accessible in the output

-- User - A human using our application.
+• User - A human using a DSNP application.
 See article for an exception